All full-time, first and second-year Husson University students must live in the residence halls.

 → Address and phone number for said residence

 → Signed by the parent(s), grandparent(s), or legal guardian(s) attesting to the accuracy of the information

 5. For those who do not meet the criteria listed above, consideration may be given on a case by case basis.

-For Returning Students, the deadline for requesting a Residency Release is June 1, 2014.
-Any requests made and approved after this date will result in a contract breakage fee as follows:
+For Returning Students, the deadline for requesting a Residency Release is May 31.
+Any requests made and approved after this date will result in a contract breakage fee.

 Requests will be reviewed in an on-going manner and students will be notified via campus e-mail.

 NOTE: There is a separate policy and criteria for students requesting a Residency Release once an academic year has started.

 Off-campus request forms can be obtained from Office of Housing and Residence Life staff members.
 The office will review all applications to live off campus and will notify the student via campus email.
 Room and board cancellation fees may apply.